wp-plugins/iflychat/readme.txt

 Stable tag: 1.0.9
 License: GPLv2 or later

-iFlyChat provides one on one chat and Public Chatroom for your website.
+iFlyChat provides one on one chat and multiple chat rooms for your website.

 == Description ==

-iFlyChat (also known as DrupalChat) allows visitors of your Wordpress site to chat with each other privately or together in a public chatroom.
+iFlyChat (also known as DrupalChat) allows visitors of your Wordpress site to chat with each other privately or together in chat rooms.
 This plugin enables sites to provide online support for their products/services, and thereby increases user engagement.
 Also, it is useful for social networking sites, forums, blogs, etc. It logs the user conversations so that they can be later viewed in message inbox.
 You can try it out live [here](https://iflychat.com).

 Features

-* One on one chat and public chatroom
+* One on one (private) chat
+* Multiple chat rooms
 * Provides a sleek chat bar at bottom right of the browser
 * Selectable list of Online Users (Once you choose a particular user to chat with, it creates a new tab adjacent to the chat bar along with an attached pop-up chat window)
+* Chat rooms can be embedded into the page instead of pop-up
 * Supports chat for anonymous users
 * Provides chat logging and message inbox functionality
 * Supports smilieys (detects them automatically in chat messages)